Fix Windows system freezes on Windows 10/11. Step‑by‑step guide to resolve random hangs, lag, and performance issues caused by drivers or updates.

 Introduction

-Many users face Windows system freezes on Windows 10/11, including random hangs, lag, and unresponsive apps.
-These problems often occur after cumulative updates, driver conflicts, or resource overload.
+Many users experience Windows system freezes on Windows 10 and 11, including random hangs, lag, and apps that stop responding.
+These issues often appear after updates, driver conflicts, or when system resources are stretched too thin.

 Common Causes of Windows System Freezes